mckiernantim/firebase-react/README.md

 ```

 # Firebase API
-Te firebase SDK - software development kit - gives us a <em> ton </em> of functionality out of the box.
+The firebase SDK - software development kit - gives us a <em> ton </em> of functionality out of the box.
 For this lesson we will focus only on implementing Google Oauth.
 Adding email/passoword login, or other Oauth only requires a few extra steps but is very similar.

 More information on Firebase [here](https://firebase.google.com/docs/auth/web/start)